Embracing Diversity: A Call to Spiritual Maturity

 “That we should no longer be children, tossed to and fro and carried about with every wind of doctrine… but, speaking the truth in love, may grow up in all things into Him who is the head—Christ.”

 The apostle Paul describes spiritual immaturity as being “tossed to and fro.”
 That imagery is powerful.
-It suggests instability.
-Reactivity.
-A lack of rootedness.
-The call of faith is not to be controlled by shifting winds, but to grow up—to mature—into Christ.
+It suggests instability, reactivity, and a lack of rootedness.
+The call of faith is not to be controlled by shifting winds but to grow up—to mature—into Christ.

 Truth does not change when the volume changes.
 And mature faith does not require permission to remain steady.